 Pauper is more alive on MTGO than ever before with a hugely competitive online metagame.
 Luckily for us “paper warriors”, this is great news for the forthcoming of Paper Pauper, as the majority of the research and planning has already been completed.
 With the introduction of earlier sets, Mirage and beyond, there may be some tinkering to undertake with the “new” tools available, but can only strengthen some of the already successful archetypes.

 As a real brewer myself however, there is no better feeling than adding your own influence to your build and developing your very own unique strategy.
-For example, whether it was out of nostalgia for the deck with which I won my first PPTQ or just sheer enjoyment I’ve had with the deck, I recently put together a [Card]Rally the Ancestors[/Card] deck in Modern, in a view to taking down the Eldrazi decks in the format.
+For example, whether it was out of nostalgia for the deck with which I won my first PPTQ or just sheer enjoyment I’ve had with the deck, I recently put together a [c]Rally the Ancestors[/c] deck in Modern, in a view to taking down the Eldrazi decks in the format.
 And the same applies to Pauper, creating your very own 75 or adding your own insightful additions to an existing archetype is a great feeling and one I share with the majority of you out there.

 Insane Pauper Power Level – Move Over Power 9!

 Let me ask you a question – In which format can you play the following decks: Burn, Boggles, Delver, Tron and Affinity?
 Exactly!

 A large proportion of Modern and Legacy staples are Pauper legal, and the power potential is truly astounding.
 Although its most powerful cards are now banned, the fact that Pauper could sustain a fully functional combo deck such as Storm in previous years proves the potential of this emerging format.